livecycle/preevy/README.md

 `preevy` is a powerful CLI tool designed to simplify the process of creating ephemeral preview environments.
 Using `preevy`, you can easily provision any Docker-Compose application on AWS using affordable [Lightsail](https://aws.amazon.com/free/compute/lightsail) VMs (support for GCP and more cloud is on the way).

+## What?

+`preevy` can take any Docker-Compose application definition and with a single `up` command perform the following:

+- Provision and configure a new virtual machine (VM) on your cloud.
+- Build and deploy your application on the VM.
+- Expose each service of your application to the web with a user-friendly public HTTPS URL without any DNS/Certificate configuration.

+These environments can be managed using the `preevy` command-line interface (CLI) and can be easily updated or destroyed when necessary.
+While `preevy` can be used for sharing local environments with your team, its primary goal is to implement preview environments for pull requests.
+Therefore, it's designed to be easily integrated into CI/CD flows.

 ## Why?

 At Livecycle, we believe that preview environments are an integral part of any development flow, in any engineering team.